To convert to an ecological garden through SELVA's EcoGardens services, read on!

 This ecological approach is not only important to your home, but it builds a cleaner, more natural environment for our community.
 Garden water use drops, saving water and money, and local beaches become safe for our children.
 Native birds and butterflies return to the city.
 Rain gardens absorb inches of rain and store it deep in the garden's soil, to be taken up by deep-rooted natives throughout the year.

-Allow time for your plants to grow.
+Give time for your garden to fill in

 For more information on our approach, please view these videos: